Faroe Islands at the 1992 Summer Paralympics

 The Faroe Islands competed at the 1992 Summer Paralympics in Barcelona, Spain.
-The islands' delegation consisted in three athletes competing in two sports.
+The islands' delegation consisted of three athletes competing in two sports.
 Durid Svensson and Tóra við Keldu represented the Faroe Islands in women's swimming, and Heini Festirstein in men's table tennis.

 Við Keldu won the Faroe Islands' only medal, a silver in the S10 100 metre freestyle.